EvgenyKarkan/iOSDevTools/README.md

 http://subjc.com/facebook-paper-photo-panner/
 [CRMotionView](https://github.com/chroman/CRMotionView) A custom photo viewer that implements device motion scrolling, inspired by Facebook Paper.
 [CRToast](https://github.com/cruffenach/CRToast) A modern iOS toast view that can fit your notification needs
+[RCCPeakableImageView](https://github.com/robertoseidenberg/RCCPeakableImageView)  Implementation of a "peekable" thumbnail image as shown at the Flag Kickstarter Project

 #Cache